Best ways to copy files between two block devices

 If we were intending to clone OS-viJ5Hd2x to Volume-2th9Aa6j (see the above picture), the command would be:

-Option 2: rsync to copy folders and files between two mounted volumes
+Option 2: rclone to copy folders and files between two mounted volumes

 See Attaching a block volume to know how to mount volume to system